gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 $$

 The above equation shows the modified computation of the Query-Key Product matrix.
 Notice that the additional term $$b_{\phi(v_i, v_j)}$$  is a learnable scalar value and acts like a bias term.
-Since this strucutral information is independent of which layer of our model is using it, we share this value across all layers.
+Since this structural information is independent of which layer of our model is using it, we share this value across all layers.

 The benefits of using such an encoding are:
-1. Our receptive field is effectively increased, as we are no longer limited to the information from our neighbours, as what happens in conventional message-passing networks.
+1. Our receptive field has effectively increased, as we are no longer limited to the information from our neighbours, as is what happens in conventional message-passing networks.
-2. The model figures out the best way to adaptively attend to the structural information.
+2. The model determines the best way to adaptively attend to the structural information.
 For example - if the scalar valued function is a decreasing function for a given node, we know that the nodes closer to our node are more important than the farther ones.

 ---